 British psychologist Colin Cherry explored the impact of selective attention by asking some participants to state facts out loud.
 They were able to better retain that information, especially compared to participants that didn’t speak out loud.

-By choosing to focus your attention on a specific theme or idea you elevate that intention.
-It makes it all the more easier to harness that focus for you.
+By choosing to focus your attention on a specific theme or idea, you elevate that intention.
+It makes it all the more easier to harness your focus for you.